[Gifted] Products featured in this post are gifted however, all information and words are my own.

 You can easily determine if you are weighing yourself less than if you are becoming less obsessed with your weight/ body shape.
 It makes it easier to see how well you are doing, or if you are going off course a bit.

-For example, if you want to reduce weighing to once a week opposed to daily then you can mark on your calendar every day that you achieve this.
+For example, if you want to reduce weighing to once a week as opposed to daily then you can mark on your calendar every day that you achieve this.
 You can’t visibly or easily mark how much less obsessed you are with your weight.

-To break it down even further; By adding a goal with a number you can make your goal more measurable.
+To break it down even further, by adding a goal with a number you can make your goal more measurable.

 Are the goals that you’re setting within the achievable realms?
-For the above I know plenty of people who don’t weigh themselves on a daily basis, maybe not even on a weekly basis and have lived to tell the tale.
+For the above I know plenty of people who don’t weigh themselves on a daily basis, maybe not even on a weekly basis, and have lived to tell the tale.
 Better yet, I know recovered anorexics who have left the scales and body checking behind them.